Nakamiyori-Onsen Station

 Nakamiyori-Onsen Station (中三依温泉駅, Nakamiyori-Onsen-eki) is a railway station in the city of Nikkō, Tochigi, Japan, operated by the Yagan Railway.

 Lines

 Nakamiyori-Onsen Station is served by the Yagan Railway Aizu Kinugawa Line and is located 16.8 rail kilometers from the opposing terminal at Shin-Fujiwara Station.

 Station layout

 The station has a single island platform on an embankment, connected to the station building by an underground passage.
 The station is unattended.

-Adjacent stations

 History

-Nakamiyori-Onsen Station opened on October 9, 1986 as Nakamiyori Station (中三依駅).
+Nakamiyori-Onsen Station opened on October 9, 1986.
+At the time of opening, it was known as Nakamiyori Station (中三依駅).
 It was renamed to its present name in March 2006.